THIS DATE IN HISTORY: Nov. 24

 He finishes his coaching career with the Red Wings in 2002, and still holds NHL regular-season records for games coached (2,141) and victories (1,244).

-1926: The Detroit Cougars (later renamed the Red Wings) get the first win in franchise history by defeating the Chicago Blackhawks 1-0 in Chicago.
+1926: The Detroit Cougars (later renamed the Red Wings) get the first win in their history by defeating the Chicago Blackhawks 1-0 in Chicago.
 Frank Frederickson scores the game-winner and Hap Holmes earns the first shutout of his rookie season.

 1936: King Clancy announces his retirement from the NHL as a player after a 16-year career with the Ottawa Senators and Toronto Maple Leafs.
 The announcement comes two days after Clancy plays in his final game, Toronto's 4-2 loss at Detroit, but it doesn't end his involvement with hockey.
 Clancy spends most of the next five decades as a coach, referee, team executive and goodwill ambassador.

 Video: Star defenseman King Clancy did everything in hockey

 1960: Dickie Moore of the Montreal Canadiens scores his 20th goal of the season in his 21st game, a 3-1 loss to the Red Wings at Olympia Stadium, to equal the League record for fastest 20 goals in a season.
 He matches the mark set by former linemate Maurice Richard in 1944-45.

 1986: Gilbert Perreault announces his retirement from the NHL.
 Perrault plays his entire career with the Buffalo Sabres after being selected with the No. 1 pick in the 1970 NHL Draft and finishes with 1,326 points (512 goals, 814 assists) in 1,191 games.